SNodeC/snode.c/src/apps/README.md

   echoserver local --host 127.0.0.1 --port 18001
 ```

-The command hierarchy reads directly from left to right:
+The hierarchy reads directly from left to right:

 ```text
 echoserver            executable